-[Section 25 - Amendment of Fatal Accidents Act]

-Amendment of Fatal Accidents Act

-- 25 The Fatal Accidents Act is amended - (a) in section 1(a), by striking out "stepdaughter and illegitimate child" and substituting "and stepdaughter"; - (b) in section 8(1)(a), by striking out "illegitimate or illegitimate" and substituting "born within or outside marriage".

-[Section 26 - Amendment of Intestate Succession Act]

-Amendment of Intestate Succession

-- 26 The Intestate Succession Act is amended: - (a) in section 1(b) by striking out "lawful"; - (b) by repealing sections 13 and 14.

-[Section 27 - Amendment of Maintenance Order Act]

-Amendment of Maintenance Order

-- 27 The Maintenance Order Act is amended as follows: - (a) in section 1(a) by striking out ", but does not include an illegitimate child"; - (b) by adding the following after section 1: - 1.1(1) This Act shall be read in conjunction with the Status of Children Act. - (2) Notwithstanding anything contained in this Act, a child is not obliged to provide maintenance for his father or paternal grandparents unless the father was, during the child's minority, a guardian of the child.

-[Section 28 - Amendment of the Perpetuities Act]

-Amendment of Perpetuities Act The Perpetuities Act is amended in section 9(4) by striking out "or legitimation".

-[Section 29 - Amendment of Provincial Court Act]

-Amendment of Provincial Court
+[Section 25 - Amendment of Fatal Accidents Act] Amendment of Faint Accidence Acc 25 The Fatal Accidents Act is amended (a) in section 1(a), by striking out "stepdaughter and illegitimate child" and substituting "and stepdaughter"; (b) in section 8(1)(a), by striking out "illegitimate or illegitimate" and substituting "born within or outside marriage".
+[Section 26 - Amendment of Intestate Succession Act] Amendateal of Integrate Succession 26 The Intestate Succession Act is amended: Act (a) in section 1(b) by striking out "lawful"; (b) by repealing sections 13 and 14.
+[Sec tion 2 7 - Amendment of Maintenance Order Act) Anjendment of 27 The Maintenance Order Act is amended as follows: Maintenance Order Act in section I(a) by striking out ", but does not include an (a)illegitimate child"; by adding the following after section 1: (b) -1.1(1) This Act shall be read in conjunction with the Status of Children Act.
+Notwithstanding anything contained in this Act, (2) a child is not obliged to provide maintenance for his father or paternal grandparents unless the father was, during the child's minority, a guardian of the child.
+[Section 28 - Amendment of the Perpetuities Act] Amendment of 28 The Perpetuities Act is amended in section 9(4) by striking out "or legitimation".
+[Section 29 - Amendment of Provincial Court Act] Amendment of Provincial Court Acc 29 The Provincial Court Act is amended (a) by adding the following after section 32(1):

-- 29 The Provincial Court Act is amended - (a) by adding the following after section 32(1): - (1.1) Subsection 1 applies whether the child is born within or outside marriage but does not empower the Court to grant custody of the child to a parent who is not a guardian of the child. - (b) by adding the following after section 32(9): - (10) Unless the Court otherwise orders, notice of an application shall be given to: - (a) a person who is named as a parent of the child in a declaration or affidavit of parentage filed with the Director of Vital Statistics under section 12 of the Status of Children Act, and - (b) a man who is registered under section 3 of the Vital Statistics Act as the father of the child at the joint request of himself and the mother. - (11) Upon the application the Court shall - (i) consider whether or not any other person should receive notice; and - direct that notice be given to any person who in its opinion should have an opportunity to be heard.
+(1.1) Subsection 1 applies whether the child is born within or outside marriage but does not empower the Court to grant custody of the child to a parent who is not a guardian of the child. (b) by adding the following after section 32(9):

-[Section 30 - Amendment of School Act]

-Amendment of School Act